The Belgravia Centre Blog

 People suffering from Alopecia may re-grow their hair at any time, though this is not the case for everyone.
 As Dr. Shapiro says, the hair follicles are not dead or gone, they are merely ‘paused’.
 Alopecia sufferers may also remain prone to a reoccurrence of the condition even after hair has grown back.
 This was the case for TV presenter Gail Porter.
 In the case of another famous face, Little Britain star Matt Lucas, his hair has never re-grown since he suffered from the loss of all his hair following a car accident as a young child.

-At The Belgravia Centre our hair loss experts have a vast amount of experience in treating individuals who are suffering from Alopecia.
-As a core part of the treatment we offer, we utilise Minoxidil – the topical treatment mentioned by Dr Olsen.
-Our formulation of minoxidil designed especially for alopecia and similar conditions is minoxidil 12.5%.
-Unlike most forms of minoxidil, it is produced in a high-strength dose and takes form as a cream so it can be effectively applied to affected areas.
+At The Belgravia Centre our hair loss experts have a vast amount of experience in treating individuals who are suffering from Alopecia Areata.
+As a core part of the treatment we offer, we utilise Minoxidil - the topical treatment mentioned by Dr Olsen.

 If you’d like to talk to one of our hair loss experts about your specific hair loss condition, contact us direct for a free consultation.
 Alternatively, fill in our online diagnostic form for a home-use treatment programme that we can post anywhere in the world.